TomWyso/Software_Project/README.md

 This file contain all the simplification modules for the the project.
 In order to use this file a python 3.6 environment is needed.
 The file tok.pkl is also needed it contain the tokenizer use for the lexical simplification.

 #### wordinv.py
-Function used for the relative clauses function
+Function used for the passive to active conversion :map subject pronoun with the corresponding object pronoun

 #### relative_clause.ipynb
 All the programm concerning the relative clause in the simplification process